rlunar/valkey-php/docs/content/geospatial.md

 _**Description**_:  Retrieve Geohash strings for one or more elements of a geospatial index.

 ##### *Return value*
-*Array*:  One or more Redis Geohash encoded strings.
+*Array*:  One or more Valkey Geohash encoded strings.

 ##### *Example*
 ```php